How to Get a Study Permit for Canada - The Complete Guide

 Once you know which school you want to go to and the program you want to study, you must begin by applying to the institution.
 Make sure you apply at least six months in advance for children who will be entering a primary or high school, and for universities and other post-secondary schools we advise beginning the process at least one year in advance.
 Something to keep in mind as the Canadian academic year runs from August through to May.
 Begin by contacting the administration of the school you want to apply to, and they will provide you with:

 - health insurance requirements - the Government of Canada doesn’t provide health care for foreign students so you will need to take out your own health insurance, which can be different depending on where you live.

 - rent and how much it will cost to live in Canada

 You can then fill out the application and if your school of choice selects you, they will send you an acceptance letter, which you will use to apply for your study permit!

 Choosing where you want to study can be quite important.
 If you find you favour another province than the one you completed your qualification in, you may lose the opportunity to apply for that particular provinces’ international graduate stream, and subsequently a provincial nomination.
 So make sure that if you intend to apply for permanent residency after you graduate, that you try to find employment in the province you studied in.
-Here is a short list of the number of Designated Learning Institutions each province has.
-Pay special attention to the third column, as that is the number of schools offering programs which will make you eligible for the Post Graduate Work Permit.
+Here is a shortlist of the number of Designated Learning Institutions each province has.
+Pay special attention to the third column, as that is the number of schools offering programs that will make you eligible for the Post Graduate Work Permit.